wtnwin111/interview/README.md

     17) Given a complicate linked list, besides a next pointer, have a sibling pointer which point to any node in the linked list or NULL.
         Write code to clone the linked list.
     18) Write code to sort a linked list, specify which sort method you choice and why.
+    19) Given a sorted cyclic linked list in ascending order, write code to insert a int into the list and keeping it in ascending order.

 ##C4: Array
     1) Given an image represented by an N\*N matrix, where each pixel in the image is 4 bytes, write a method to rotate the image by 90 degrees.
 Can you do this in place?